chef-boneyard/chef-provisioning/docs/embedding.md

-## Using Metal drivers directly in your programs
+## Using Provisioning drivers directly in your programs

-There are many programs that could benefit from creating and manipulating machines with Metal.
-For example, the `machine` and `machine_batch` resources in Chef recipes, `test-kitchen`, and `knife` all use the Metal Driver interface for provisioning.
+There are many programs that could benefit from creating and manipulating machines with Chef.
+For example, the `machine` and `machine_batch` resources in Chef recipes, `test-kitchen`, and `knife` all use the Provisioning Driver interface for provisioning.
 This is an explanation of how the Driver interface is used.

 ### Configuration

-The fundamental bit of Metal is the configuration, passed in to.
+The fundamental bit of Chef Provisioning is the configuration, passed in to the machine.
 This is a hash, with symbol keys for the important top level things:

 ```ruby
 {